Chipstead to Kingswood Walk

 2. For a straightforward route take the raised tarmac path running alongside Outwood Lane, with the road (later screened by a hedge) on your right.
 The path gradually curves round to the right and in 600m there is a gate leading out onto the road by a mini-roundabout.

-3. Unless you want to return to the car park by staying on the downs, go through the gate and continue along the pavement on the right-hand side of Outwood Lane, eventually passing the gate onto Chipstead Downs near the start of the walk.
+3. Unless you want to return to the car park by staying on the downs, the simplest route is to continue along the pavement on the right-hand side of Outwood Lane, eventually passing the gate onto Chipstead Downs near the start of the walk.

 4. Alternative route